msheikh24/aws/RedShift/RedShift.md

 		num_values column shows number of values in each slot
 	- Get table metadata like name, column, type, encoding, distribution and sort key, nullable
 		- select * from pg_catalog.svv_diskusage where name='customer' and col = 0 order by slice, col

+##### RedShift Spectrum Labs
+The following labs are from oreilly's Frank and Stephane's course.
+The lab is to create Redshift cluster and create schema from glue catalog table.

+- Create a security group within VPC
+		- Add inboud rules for port 22 and 5439 and restrict it to your IP
+- Create Role with AmazonS3ReadOnlyAccess and  AWSGlueConsoleFullAccess
+- Create RedShift cluster **Instructions provided in previous lab**
+- Create RedShift schema based on data catalog database

+	*create external schema schema_name from data catalog database 'database_in_glue_catalog' iam_role 'your_IAM_role_arn' region 'ca-central-1';*

+- Query redshift table to view data that was brought from S3 *select description, count(*) from schema_name.table_name where country = 'France' and year = '2020' and  month = '02' group by description;*

 #### re:invent Videos

 #### Articles